GSA/piv-guides/pages/certchains.md

 PIV credential certificates will be _revoked_ when a user terminates employment or a contract with an agency, is issued a new credential, is issued an updated PIV credential, or has a lost, stolen or damaged PIV credential.
 The revocation of PIV credential certificates occurs with the PIV credential issuer and certificate authority.

-There are two methods available to verify if a PIV credential certificate has been revoked:
+There are two protocols available to verify if a PIV credential certificate has been revoked:

 1. Online Certificate Status Protocol (OCSP)
 2. Certificate Revocation Lists (CRLs)

+Some implementations also validate whether the Intermediate Certificate Authority certificates have been _revoked_.
+While a revocation of an Intermediate Certificate Authority certificate doesn't occur often, this is a safeguard in place and each Intermediate Certificate Authority and COMMON also publishes Certificate Revocation Lists for the certificates signed next in the chain.

-The table below outlines general information on each method, the certificate extension which contains the reference, the protocols, and design considerations.
+The table below outlines general information on each protocol, the certificate extension which contains the reference, and design considerations.

 | Type | Certificate Extension | Protocol (Port) | Considerations|
 | ----- | -------| -------| ------|
 | OCSP | Authority Information Access | HTTP (80) | All PIV certificates have OCSP references and OCSP responder web services which are internet accessible and provided by the issuing certificate authority.
 Intermediate certificate authorities are **not** required to have OCSP available for the _intermediate_ certificates.|
 | CRL  | CRL Distribution Point (CDP) | HTTP (80) | All PIV certificates have CRL references and CRLs files published to internet accessible web services by the issuing certificate authority.
 All intermediate certificate authority certificates also have CRL references, files and internet accessible web services.
 CRL files have an expiration time which varies between 6 hours to 18 hours.
 CRL file sizes distributed by issuing certificate authorities as of the date of this guide range from a few kilobytes to **over 30 megabytes (MB)**.

+For a portion of your implementations such as network authentication, the _revocation_ checks will occur as part of the operating system or server native functionality.
+Other implementations may want to consider services such as implementing Server Certificate Validation Protocol (SCVP).
+These are advanced topics to consider and will be covered in other areas of guides.

+We want to add more information to help you so check back often, or review the Issues posted and consider contributing!

 <!-- TODO: Graphical